Mr-Zamora/SQL_fundamentals/tutorials/11_working_with_multiple_tables.md

 ## Next Steps

-Now that you've learned how to work with related tables, in the next section we'll explore advanced SQL topics and next steps for your SQL journey.
+Now that you've learned how to work with related tables, in the next section we'll explore how to integrate SQL with Python applications using both raw SQL and ORMs (Object-Relational Mappers).